API Reference

 Constructor for DataSample with keyword arguments.

-All keyword arguments beyond x, θ, y, and extra are collected into the context field (solver kwargs).
+All keyword arguments beyond x, θ, y, and extra are collected into the context field (solver and scenario-generation context).
 The extra keyword accepts a NamedTuple of non-solver data.

 Fields in context and extra must be disjoint.
-An error is thrown if they overlap.
+Neither may use a reserved struct field name (x, θ, y, context, extra).
+An error is thrown in both cases.
 Both can be accessed directly via property forwarding.

 Examples